Data4Democracy/internal-displacement/README.md

 be installed in a controlled, reproducible way.

 1. Install Docker: https://www.docker.com/products/overview
-2. Build the docker container (unfortunately, this will take a while):
+2. Build the docker container (unfortunately, this will take a while the first time):

 ```
 docker build -t internal-displacement .
 ```
+You'll need to do this again if you want to install python dependencies by adding them to `requirements.txt`, but it should be faster on subsequent runs.

 3. Run the container.
-By default, this starts a jupyter notebook server:
+By default, this starts a jupyter notebook server (change the first 8888 to another port, if you're already running something there):

 ```
-docker run -it --rm -p 8888:8888 -v $PWD:/project internal-displacement
+docker run -it --rm --env-file docker.env -p 8888:8888 -v $PWD:/project internal-displacement
 ```

-Change the first 8888 to another port, if you're already running something there.
+ - `-it` set up the terminal to run interactively
+ - `--rm` remove the container when it's finished
+ - `--env-file docker.env` set up environment variables from this file (notably, tells it where the DB is)
+ - `-p 8888:8888` map http://localhost:8888 to the jupyter server running on port 8888 inside the docker container
+ - `-v $PWD:/project` map the current directory into the docker container so that changes you make inside the container also appear out here

 4. You can also run the unit tests with:

 ```
-docker run --rm internal-displacement nosetests
+docker run --rm --env-file docker.env -v $PWD:/project internal-displacement nosetests
 ```